 The factor “person” consists of describing a person in terms of race, age, and sex.
 The factor “place” consists of describing a disease in terms of the geographical location within which it is found.
 The difference in the prevalence of the disease could be due to the same factor in two locations.
 The factor “time” involves the distribution of the disease based on the time span in which it occurs and is usually shown as a graph with the number of cases on the -y- and time on the -x- axis.

 The time factor represents secular (the disease might occur over a long period of time), periodic, seasonal and epidemic.
 Cyclic is an alteration which keeps occurring in a cyclical fashion.
 The variation which occurs may be due to seasonal factors that vary and recur every year or a number of years.

 A disease is classified as epidemic if, within a particular set location, the occurrence of the disease affects more individuals that would be expected.
 Other terminologies based on this occurrence include those of endemic (the occurrence is similar to what would be expected from the habitual occurrence), epidemic (the clear excess in the occurrence of a particular disease) and pandemic (the diseases affecting a worldwide population).

 The diagnosis of cholera as a pathological agent by John Snow signifies the importance of recording the place factor in the descriptive epidemiology.

 Incidence and prevalence

 In a population at risk for a particular disease, the proportion of all new cases constitutes the incidence.
 In a population affected by a particular disease, the proportion of all present cases constitutes the prevalence.
-The mortality rate on the other hand is a marker of the proportion,taken over a particular lineated time period, which has died.
+The mortality rate, on the other hand, is a marker of the proportion, taken over a particular lineated time period, of the individuals who have died.